-Social media marketing can be very overwhelming.
-You have to post new content every day, on some social networks even several times a day, you need to diversify your updates and you also need to be quick to respond to any mentions and comments.
-But if you organise yourself with a social media calendar, it can help you save time and most importantly, help you make sure you’re always ready with a good social media update.
-In this blog post, I’m going to show you how to create a social media calendar and give you the free template you need to get started organising your social media marketing.
+Social media marketing can be quite overwhelming – and definitely time-consuming.
+You have to post new content every day- several times a day! – you need to diversify your updates and you also need to be quick to respond to any mentions and comments.
+But if you organise yourself with a social media calendar, it can help you save time and most importantly, make sure that you always have quality content waiting to be published.

 Just like with editorial calendars, there are 2 main reasons why you need a social media calendar:

-1, it helps you strategize and organise your social media marketing
+1, it helps you strategize and organize your social media marketing

 2, it helps you save time and become more efficient

 As I mentioned earlier, the big issue with social media marketing is that you need to be very consistent with posting new updates regularly.
 Whether you have one account or multiple accounts, social media is overwhelming.